 The chassis is Hot Dipped Galvanised.
 This is regarded as one of the best forms of corrosion protection.
-It does however require minimal maintenance in certain circumstances
+It does however require minimal maintenance in certain circumstances.

 When new the chassis is of a bright and shining appearance.
 As the galvanising cures during the initial 2 to 3 month period, this will gradually change to a medium to dark grey colour.
 This grey finish is the ideal, giving the correct protective coating.
-During this curing period the surface should be protected to avoid possible wet storage stain, in the form of a soft, light coloured, porous, oxidation laver.
-If the chassis members are in contact with any salt deposits from roads this should immediately be washed off with a high pressure washer.
+During this curing period the surface should be protected to avoid possible wet storage stain, in the form of a soft, light coloured, porous, oxidation layer.
+If the chassis members are in contact with any salt deposits from roads this should immediately be washed off.
 Salt attracts moisture allowing the surfaces to remain wet, this prevents curing and also allows formation of wet storage stain.

-It is recommended that the chassis be washed off, using a pressure washer on an annual basis (particularly after winter usage) to avoid undesirable build up of salt and dirt deposits.
+It is recommended that the chassis be washed on an annual basis (particularly after winter usage) to avoid undesirable build up of salt and dirt deposits.